sominw/Algorithms/README.md

 # Algorithms
-Collection of some algorithms implemented by me.
+Implementation of some algorithms (& problems) for practise.